nexusformat/definitions/impatient-guide/index.rst

 #. :ref:`processed_data_hierarchy`

 There are additional hierarchy variations for multi-method instruments and for a general purpose dump structure.
-Documentation for these hierarchy types and be found in the NeXus manual.
+Documentation for these hierarchy types can be found in the NeXus manual.